mourjo/soc-movies/README.md

 ## Scope

+This is a repository that implements the following functionalities.
+It does so in a manner that does not separate concerns out well.
+But it still works.
+Submit a pull request if you see any improvements!

 - User registration with unique username
 - Movie registration with unique name
 - Users can rate movies between 0 and 10